PopularCoin Proof of Stake Minting

 4. How often should I mint?

 In calculating the odds of getting a reward, there are a few things that are taken into account.
 The first is that you must wait 2 hours after a transaction before those coins are eligible for minting.
-The second is that after 30 days, your coin age no longer increases for the purposes of solving a block (it does however continue to increase for the purpose of calculating your reward, but we’ll get to that later).
-These measures exist to make minting more equitable, as well as making it much more difficult for someone to try to abuse or attack the network.
+The second is that after 30 days, your coin age no longer increases for the purposes of solving a block it does however continue to increase for the purpose of calculating your reward.

 5. What happens if I solve a block?

-If you solve a block, a new transaction will appear in your client called “Mint by stake”.
+If you solve a block, a new transaction will appear in your client called “Mined” with the POP Mining Symbol.
 Now, for the next 50 confirmations, the coins you used to mint that block will be locked under the “stake” balance in your client.
 Don’t worry, they are still completely safe, this is just another measure to make minting fairer as large holders cannot constantly solve blocks (giving smaller holders a better chance) while also helping to ensure network security.
 After 50 confirmations, they will simply return to your normal balance and will be available for spending.

 If you think you will need to spend your coins in the near future, then it is best not to mint for that time in case you solve a block and have them unavailable for a short period.
 It is also possible to set a “reserve balance” of coins that won’t be used for minting by using the reservebalance [ [amount]] feature in the client.